cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - client_identity, the optional encoded client identity, which is nil if not specified.
 - password, an opaque byte string containing the client's password.
-- client_info, the optional client_info sent unencrypted to the server, only authenticated with client_mac in KE3.

 Output:
 - ke1, a KE1 message structure.